Protecting the Flathead’s Last Wild Strongholds

 What’s at Stake

-For decades, citizen advocates and members of Montana's Congressional delegation have supported wilderness protection for the Whitefish Range.
+For decades, citizen advocates and members of Montana's congressional delegation have supported wilderness protection for the Whitefish Range.
 In 1925, Winton Weydemeyer, a local rancher and one of MWA’s first board members, first advocated for a 485,000-acre wilderness area that included land in the Kootenai and Flathead National Forests.
 Since then, roads have been built, lands fractured, and new uses established.
 Today, we work to protect the last remaining wild core in the Whitefish Range.

 Positive Results, Forward Movement

-As members of the Whitefish Range Partnership (WRP), MWA worked with more than 30 people representing a diverse range of interests in hammering out a grassroots agreement regarding the management of public lands in the Whitefish Range.
+As members of the Whitefish Range Partnership (WRP), MWA worked with more than 30 people representing a diverse range of interests to hammer out a grassroots agreement regarding the management of public lands in the Whitefish Range.
 After working together for years, the group reached unanimous consensus on a package of recommendations that we presented to the Flathead National Forest for inclusion in its updated new forest management plan.
 MWA and the WRP are pleased that the Flathead National Forest listened to the community, and included 80,000 acres of new recommended Wilderness in the northern Whitefish Range in their updated forest management plan.